cs-uh-2012-spring26/cs-uh-2012-software-engineering-groupproject-group-a/README.md

 After registering, the response includes a Telegram link.
 To link your account:

 1. Open the link on a device where your Telegram account is active and tap **Start** to start the bot.
+2. After having started the bot, you will not get any reply.
+To finish the sync, go ahead and continue with the login step.
-2. Log in to the app: the bot will automatically send you a confirmation message once your Telegram account is successfully linked.
+3. Log in to the app: the bot will automatically send you a confirmation message once your Telegram account is successfully linked.

 ### Configuring Notifications: `POST /reminders/configure`